top of page

 Caregiving often involves physically demanding tasks: helping your loved one move, transferring them from a chair or bed, or assisting with daily activities like bathing and dressing.
 Without proper strength, these tasks can lead to back pain, joint strain, and chronic fatigue.

 Strength training builds muscle, supports joint health, and improves posture — giving caregivers the stability and endurance to handle the physical aspects of caregiving safely.
+A consistent resistance training routine can:

-• Strengthen your back, core, and legs to prevent injury
+• Strengthen your back, core, and legs to prevent injury.

-• Improve mobility and balance
+• Improve mobility and balance.

-• Increase stamina for long days of caregiving
+• Increase stamina for long days of caregiving.

-• Help manage or reduce chronic pain
+• Help manage or reduce chronic pain.

 By taking time to strengthen your body, you’re investing in your ability to provide care without sacrificing your own physical health.